Use of personal information

 We process your personal information including:

-- the personal information that you give us during an application for or purchase of any product or service from us, or that you have given to us during a previous application or as a customer;
+- the personal information that you give us during an eligibility check or an application for or purchase of any product or service from us, or that you have given to us during a previous application or as a customer;

 - the personal information that we obtain about you from the retailer, broker, introducer or motor dealer who helps arrange the application for you;

-- the personal information that we receive from third parties such as credit reference agencies and fraud prevention agencies (see below), or tax authorities, where we need to contact these third parties as part of your application or in servicing your account with us.
-For mortgage and motor finance applications, we receive information from your employer where you have provided your employment details;
+- the personal information that we receive from third parties such as credit reference agencies and fraud prevention agencies (see below), companies you ask to share your Open Banking information with us, or tax authorities, where we need to contact these third parties as part of your application or in servicing your account with us.
+For mortgage, motor finance and pilot loan applications, we receive information from your employer where you have provided your employment details;

 What personal information we process